-Recordkeeping Торіс Answer Summary Payroll YES Employers must keep records showing the date and amount paid to each employee.
+Topic Answer Summary Payroll 10 YES Employers must keep records of employee hours worked and wages paid for at least 3 years.
+Employers must keep records showing the date and amount paid to each employee.
 Employers must also keep a daily record of the time worked each day, unless the employee is paid on a fixed salary basis that is not affected by the hours they work.
-Personnel File - Employee Access YES Employers must provide former and current employees with an opportunity to review and copy the employee's personnel file, if one is maintained by the employer.
+Personnel File - Employee Access 11 YES Employers must provide former and current employees with an opportunity to review and copy the employee's personnel file, if one is maintained by the employer.
 The review must take place at the location where the files are kept and during normal office hours.
 A more convenient time and location can be mutually arranged.
 Once per year and when requested, the employer must provide employees or former employees a copy of their personnel file at no cost.

-A personnel file include any formal or informal employee evaluations and reports relating to the employee's character, credit, work habits, compensation and benefits, nonprivileged medical records, and nurse's station notes.
-Unemployment Insurance YES benefits, horpivitieged medical records, and nurse sistation notes.
+A personnel file includes any formal or informal employee evaluations and reports relating to the employee's character, credit, work habits, compensation and benefits, nonprivileged medical records, and nurse's station notes.
 Employers subject to paying unemployment taxes must submit quarterly wage reports.
-Whether or not subject to paying Unemployment Insurance taxes, employers must keep employment records.
-For each pay period: a.
+Unemployment Insurance 12 YES Whether or not subject to paying Unemployment Insurance taxes, employers must keep employment records.
+1. For each pay period: a.
 The beginning and ending dates of such periods, b.
 The total wages paid for employment in such pay period, c.
 The week during which, on any part of a day, there were one (1) or more workers in employment.
-For each worker: his or her given name, middle name, surname and social security account number, wages, salary and basis of pay during period, and period of employment.
-Special payments of any kind, including but not limited to annual bonuses, gifts, prizes, and other awards, should show separately: a.
+2. For each worker: his or her given name, middle name, surname and social security account number, wages, salary and basis of pay during period, and period of employment.
+3. Special payments of any kind, including but not limited to annual bonuses, gifts, prizes, and other awards, should show separately: a.
 Money payments, b.
 Reasonable cash value of other remuneration, c.
 The nature of such payments, d.
 The calendar quarter during which such services were performed.
 4. Each employer shall keep payroll records that detail for each of its workers information including but not limited to the following: a.
+Wages earned weekly, b.
 Wages earned quarterly, c.
 Whether any week was, in fact, a week of less than full-time work, d.
 Time lost, if any, by each worker due to his or her unavailability for work.
+The records must be maintained for a period of at least four (4) years.
 Workers' Compensation YES Maine Worker's Compensation law requires employers to retain a first report of injury form.
 There are recordkeeping requirements under OSHA.
 OSHA YES Federal OSHA has jurisdiction over private sector employers in Maine.
 Refer to the federal fact sheet for reporting and recordkeeping requirements.
-Federal YES There are numerous federal rules about recordkeeping.
-Employers should review the federal fact sheet.